aeternity/protocol/contracts/sophia.md

 ### Standard library

 Sophia provides standard library which is defined in terms of the language.
-It is included automatically to all contracts.
-This behavior can be blocked out by adding `no_implicit_stdlib` flag to the compiler, but note that you still may include it manually.
+Modules may be included manually just like all other files.

 Currently defined library consist of
  - `List.aes` – operations on lists